 Federal law requires that Dare County Schools, with certain exceptions, obtain written consent prior to the disclosure of personally identifiable information from any student's education records.
 Student records will be released promptly when a student transfers to another school and in other circumstances specifically required or permitted by law.
-Federal laws require local education agencies that receive assistance under the Elementary and Secondary Education, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the school system that they do not want their secondary student's information disclosed without their prior written consent.
+Federal laws require local education agencies that receive assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters or institutions of higher education, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the school system that they do not want their secondary student's information disclosed without their prior written consent.
 In addition, Dare County Schools may make public appropriately designated "directory information" without written consent, unless a parent, guardian or student (age 18 or older) notifies school officials in writing of objection to the disclosure.